drobin04/Dashboardify/to-do.md

 		* OR, should these just appear as menu bar buttons at the top of index.php?
 Would be easier.
 * Need a less goofy way to show edit / delete icons for the widgets on the screen
 * Ability to embed a copy of a particular dashboard on an external page.
 URL gets called that generates the dashboard and widgets, minus the buttons at the top and the add/edit dialog boxes.
 Could be an interesting feature!
+* Module for SMTP / Email
+    * Will want ability to email users a recovery code if lost password, in the future.
+No code in project yet to support SMTP config.

 ## New-User Experience